shirley-gianina/Advice-generator-app/README.md

 ### What I learned

 <div>
-  It was a very interesting challenge to practice API uses with axios y React.js.
+  It was a very interesting challenge to practice ajax requests with axios y React.js.
 </div>

-### Continued development

-I feel compeled to try implementing a translation API and make this app available in my language (portuguese).
-I'm also looking forward to add a "Light mode" button.

 ## Author